Get the latest insights

-Build the computer of your dreams!
-Subscribe and get tips and product offerings for your next custom build.
+Subscribe to get money saving tips and product offerings for your next custom build.

 By subscribing you agree to our terms

 In recent years, there have been some really great GPU offerings in the mid-range market, from both AMD and NVidia.
-Cards like the 7870 and 660Ti come to mind, at the time they were more than enough for 60fps at 1080p, something that still is the bare minimum a mid-range card should be hitting but with a lot more headroom for some of the more power hungry graphics settings like Anti-Aliasing.
+Cards like the 7870 and 660Ti come to mind, at the time they were more than enough for 60fps at 1080p, something that still is the bare minimum a mid-range card should be hitting but with a lot more headroom for some of the more power-hungry graphics settings like Anti-Aliasing.

 AMD and NVidia have once again really hit it out of the park with their latest mid-range offerings.